• | 9:00 am

 The financial impact of modular aesthetics on real estate in Saudi Arabia

-Real estate of the future is innovative with eco-friendliness, and luxury is designed to endure
+Real estate of the future is innovative and eco-friendly, and luxury is designed to endure

 Those cool, futuristic buildings rising in Riyadh’s skyline?
 They’re not just eye candy—they’re also changing the economics of real estate.
-Modular aesthetics, with their sleek, prefabricated designs, are speeding up construction and cutting costs, letting developers dodge the usual budget traps.
+Modular construction, with its sleek, prefabricated designs, is speeding up construction and cutting costs.

 LIGHT MATERIALS, HEAVY IMPACT